PXLAIRobotics/BusIT-2425/README.md

 5. Add the `process_front_camera.py` script

 6. Drive autonomously along the racetrack.

-Use the Example OpenCV for inspiration.
+Use the Example OpenCV code for inspiration.

 ## Day 3-5: Workshop & Project